Only Serves for Life

 - Invoked a few times by The Vatican, who elected an old or sick man as The Pope, hoping for a short and/or uneventful reign.
 It's been known to backfire when The Pope lived longer or was more active than expected.

-- Also an inverted invocation when the Vatican, meeting for the second time in as many months, elected a 50-something cardinal to the Papacy in hopes they wouldn't have to have a conclave for at least a decade.
+- Defied when the Vatican, meeting for the second time in as many months, elected a 50-something cardinal to the Papacy in hopes they wouldn't have to have a conclave for at least a decade.
 It worked: John Paul II had the second-longest papacy in history (26 years) and none of the cardinals that voted then were eligible to vote for his successornote

 - Possible Ur Example: The Rex Nemorensis, or "King of Nemi," was the priest of Diana at a particular grove on the shores of Lake Nemi.
 By tradition, he must be a fugitive slave who found a golden bough in the grove and then slew his predecessor.
 He serves until the same thing happens to him.